Business Development Group | Community Relations | Education | Ocean Acidification Research | Market Development | Resources

 Diversifying the local economy is a critical need in many island and coastal communities —and the people who will power that future economy are in island and coastal classrooms today.
 Working in collaboration with schools and other organizations, we help provide relevant professional development and create curriculum components for teachers.
 We partner with Hurricane Island Center for Science and Leadership and Herring Gut Learning Center to provide aquaculture education workshops for K-12 teachers from all across the coast of Maine.
 So far we have reached 15 schools, 32 teachers and 200 students.
 The most recent workshop was a 2-day experience in September 2016 held on Hurricane Island for middle and high school teachers.

 Together with local teachers, aquaculture experts and with financial support from SEANET, we have produced two valuable aquaculture education resources:

 - The Kelp ME ASAP curriculum guide for grades K-5 is the result of an after school program on Long Island, Maine in the Spring of 2016.
 The guide was created by Island Fellow Erin Love and Long Island teacher Marci Train and covers a wide range of kelp-related lessons and activities that are suitable for both formal classroom and informal afterschool settings.
 Download the curriculum guide here: Kelp ME ASAP Guide

-- The Climate of Change Educator’s Guide was developed by Marine Programs Associate Rebecca Clark-Uchenna with support from Education Director Yvonne Thomas and other experts.
+- The Climate of Change Educator’s Guide was developed by the Island Institute's Rebecca Clark-Uchenna with support from Education Specialist Yvonne Thomas and other experts.
 It is for grades 6-12 and is based on the Island Institute’s fourth Climate of Change film about aquaculture.
 The film is accessible here and the accompanying Educator's Guide can be downloaded here: Climate of Change Part IV Educators Guide

 Ocean Acidification Research